Kessler Foundation Inc

 Application Process & Timeline

-How to Apply (2025 Signature Employment Grant Only)
+How to Apply (Final Signature Employment Grant Cycle)

-Eligibility: Tax-exempt organizations, including nonprofits, schools, universities, and government entities in the U.S. or its territories, operating programs in Alabama, Arkansas, Kentucky, Mississippi, or West Virginia.
+Eligibility: Tax-exempt organisations, including nonprofits, schools, universities, and government entities in the U.S. or its territories, operating programmes in Alabama, Arkansas, Kentucky, Mississippi, or West Virginia.

 Application Process: